wiedeflo/ADAProject/README.md

 2) See what other interesting analysis can be done by combining the databases.

-3) Use Machine Learning to cluster establishments or predict their pass/failure evaluation.
+3) Use Machine Learning to predict their pass/failure evaluation.

-4) Write a data story/report.
+4) Write a data story.

 # Contributions
 Florian Wiedemair : parts of webscraping unknown locations, parts of map visualization, parts of website design, parts of written analysis\